xXsteinXx/chara-analysis_at/index.md

 ## Downloading the Transcript

-We need a dataset to fine-tune a pre-trained model.
-A dataset, in this case, is a file of sentences from which we will fine-tune the model.
-Fine-tuning is a process of further training a pre-trained model on a smaller dataset for use in specific tasks.
-Pre-trained models are available via [Hugging Face](https://huggingface.co/), a platform for those invested in machine learning to share and collaborate on models, datasets, and applications.
+We need a **dataset** to fine-tune a pre-trained model.
+A **dataset**, in this case, is a file of sentences from which we will **fine-tune** the model. **Fine-tuning** is a process of further training a **pre-trained model** on a smaller dataset for use in specific tasks. **Pre-trained models** are available via [Hugging Face](https://huggingface.co/), a platform for those invested in machine learning to share and collaborate on models, datasets, and applications.
 The models available on the site can be utilized by users without downloading the full model on your personal device.
 Your fine-tuned model can be saved and utilized locally without further dependance on Hugging Face.

 We will use the BeautifulSoup library to scrape the transcripts from the [_Adventure Time_ Wiki](navigate to https://adventuretime.fandom.com/wiki/Season_1), use loops to clean, then save the data as individual sentences in a csv file.